 Does my medication affect my waxing?

 It certainly can!!
-Certain medications and products thin out the skin making it more likely for you to peel or burn during your waxing session.
-If you are unsure if your medication will affect your skin, please call me or the salon before you come in.
+Certain medications and products thin out the skin making it more likely for your skin to peel or burn during your waxing session.
+If you are unsure if your medication will affect your skin, please contact me before you come in.
+The following is a list of contraindications to take into consideration before getting waxed:

 Can I get waxed while I am on my period?